remix-run/remix/docs/tutorials/blog.md

 ```

 <docs-warning>

-If you are following along with this tutorial, it's important to choose Remix
-App Server at this stage.
-If you plan to deploy your app, you may need to update
-your code before deploying depending on your deployment target.
+If you are following along with this tutorial, it's important to choose Remix App Server at this stage.
+If you plan to deploy your app, you may need to update your code before deploying depending on your deployment target.
+We're going to be reading/writing to the file system and not all setups are compatible with that (for example, Cloudflare Workers and AWS lambda don't have a writable filesystem).

-When you are ready to deploy, see the `README` in the adapter you choose for
+When you are ready to deploy, see the `README` in the adapter you choose for platform-specific instructions.
-platform-specific instructions.

 </docs-warning>

-We're going to be doing some work with the file system and not all setups are compatible with the code in this tutorial.

 Open up [http://localhost:3000](http://localhost:3000), the app should be running.
 If you want, take a minute and poke around the starter template, there's a lot of information in there.